 Get the Right Amount of Sleep

 A common misconception is that children need 8 hours of sleep, like adults.
 Actually, young children need more sleep and have different sleep needs depending on their age.
-See the chart below to see how many hours of sleep your child needs, including naps:

 Get Up at Around the Same Time Each Day